Home

 Floppy Disks – Low Density vs. High Density:

-3.5" floppy diskettes come in low and high density formats.
+3.5 inch floppy diskettes come in low and high density formats.
 The density is the amount of space that the diskette has for storing data.

 A low density diskette is for storing small amounts of information.
 They can store approximately 720 KB (kilobytes) of data while high density (HD) diskettes will store 1.44 MB (megabytes) of data.
 Low density diskettes have now become obsolete.

-Caring your floppy disks
+Caring your floppy disks:

 • To prevent loss of data, never use a floppy disk near magnetic fields including telephones.